zoraviel/CSS-assignment-2/README.md

 2. Use the CSS **float** property to achieve the side-by-side layout shown in the second half of [the video](https://www.youtube.com/watch?v=RKXZBsOr0JM&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=31).
 This will be tricky and frustrating.
 The best way to learn floats is to try, try, try.
 Lots of saving and reloading.
 Do not add a lot of CSS declarations -- more is NOT better.
 Keep it simple.
 Pay attention to Robbins's advice about the **clear** property.
 Robbins's section "Containing floats" will also be helpful.
 The three videos for chapter 15 will help a lot, especially [Intro to Web Apps Robbins Chapter 15 part 3](https://www.youtube.com/watch?v=cEgwqCWuJXs&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=30).

-3. You will find that *percentages* work better than *pixels* or anything else for all widths.
+3. You will find that *percentages* work better than *pixels* or anything else for all widths when you are floating elements.

 4. Remove the white background from `article`.
 Best to do this last, because having the background color will help you as you adjust the floats, widths and padding.